 —Volunteer Fire Lookout: I serve the community as a Fire Lookout in Flathead National Forest for 7-10 days each summer on Cyclone Lookout.
 Watching for and reporting wildfire is an important service for my community.
 Additional volunteer activities include: Bike Patrol on the Going-to-the-Sun Road in Glacier National Park in the spring and Grizzly Bear Management activities with Montana Fish, Wildlife, and Parks during bear season.

 —Past President of North Fork Preservation Association: I served for five years as the president before passing the leadership on to the next generation.

 —Whitefish Range Partnership: I participated in this citizen collaborative with 25 other representatives of various national forest user groups.
 After 13 months of meetings, this diverse group (loggers, snowmobilers, backcountry horsemen, mountain bikers, wilderness advocates) reached an unanimous decision on a proposal about the Whitefish Range to send to the Flathead Forest Supervisor.
 This proposal was a model for collaboration and ultimately became part of the final Flathead Forest Plan.

-—North Fork Land Use Advisory Committee: I currently serve on this committee to make recommendations to the Flathead County Commission regarding land use in the North Fork.
+—North Fork Land Use Advisory Committee: I served on this committee to make recommendations to the Flathead County Commission regarding land use in the North Fork.
 Land use planning is important in protecting the integrity of neighborhoods and supporting landowners.

 —Chief Election Judge: I served as the Chief Election Judge for Precinct 47 in Whitefish on the November 2018 election day.
 This volunteer work demonstrates love and support for our democratic process.